ibexa/documentation-developer/docs/community_resources/translations.md

 and then clear the cache.

 Now you can reload your eZ Platform administration page which will be translated in French (if your browser is configured to fr\_FR.)

-## Full translation workflow

-You can read a full description of how new translations are prepared and distributed in [the documentation of GitHub](https://github.com/ezsystems/ezplatform/blob/master/doc/i18n/translation_workflow.md).